 Immediate Dental Implants

-Using the most recent advances in dental implant technology, Dr. Franco is able to place immediate dental implants.
+Using the most recent advances in dental implant technology, our surgeons are able to place immediate dental implants.
 These are dental implants that are placed at the same time as a tooth extraction.
 This technique further minimizes the number of surgical procedures and the time needed for healing.

 If you would like to receive dental implants in Irving, Mesquite, and Ennis Texas, then call DFW Oral & Maxillofacial Surgery to schedule an appointment.